Amazon Hacks Aren't the Answer

 If you are filing a claim against a seller, make sure you get their merchant seller ID.
 If you are filing a claim against a reviewer, use the review permalink provided by Amazon.

-Now that you know what not to do, let’s talk about some of the ways you can boost your listings the right way.
+Now that you know more about black hat tactics, let’s talk about some of the ways you can boost your listings, the right way.
 Keep in mind, it takes some time for these white hat practices to take effect.
 Be patient and you’ll see the fruits of your labor.

-- Participating in Amazon Lightning Deals and Prime Day Deals
+- Participate in Amazon Lightning Deals and Prime Day Deals

-- Utilizing Amazon Coupons and Promotions to provide product discounts
+- Utilize Amazon coupons and promotions to provide product discounts

 - Get reviews utilizing Amazon Vine Voice or other approved methods

 - Advertise on Amazon to get in front of your target market